immagimario/start-web-site/frontend/README.md

 `

-#### Browsersync
-> [ [link plugin](https://www.browsersync.io/) ] | With each web page, device and browser, testing time grows exponentially.
-From live reloads to URL pushing, form replication to click mirroring, Browsersync cuts out repetitive manual tasks.
-It’s like an extra pair of hands.
-Customise an array of sync settings from the UI or command line to create a personalised test environment.
-Need more control?
-Browsersync is easily integrated with your web platform, build tools, and other Node.js projects.
->
-> We have an official Plugin for Grunt that makes it easy to incorporate Browsersync into your development workflow.
-Below are a few examples of common configurations to get you started - use them as a jump-start but don't forget you can also use any of the other Browsersync options as well.

-`
-npm install grunt-browser-sync --save-dev
-`

 #### grunt-contrib-sass
 > [ [link plugin](https://github.com/gruntjs/grunt-contrib-sass) ] | Compile Sass to CSS.
 (This task uses libsass which is a Sass compiler in C++.
 In contrast to the original Ruby compiler, this one is much faster, but is missing some features, though improving quickly.
 It also doesn't support Compass.
 Check out grunt-contrib-sass if you prefer something more stable, but slower.)